Palworld is already getting a Pokémon mod

 Palworld has become one of the biggest games in the world, selling 5 million copies in just three days amid accusations of plagiarism.

 Developed by Japan-based Pocketpair, Palworld has reached record highs on Steam, including the third-highest all-time peak in the storefront’s history, with 1.5 million concurrent players at one point.
-That doesn’t even include players playing the game on Xbox, where it’s available on Xbox Game Pass.
+That doesn’t even include those playing the game on Xbox, where it’s available on Xbox Game Pass.

 The game is commonly dubbed ‘Pokémon with Guns’ and now has a modding community forming around it.
 Popular mod website Nexusmods already has a page dedicated to the game.